cloudposse/github-action-matrix-extended/README.md

 |         2               |           65 536         |
 |         3               |         16 777 216       |

-If `nested-matrices-count` input is `1` output `matrix` would be json formatted string with a following structure
+If `nested-matrices-count` input is `1`, the output `matrix` would be JSON formatted string with the following structure

 ```yaml
 {